 156 Devonshire St, Surry Hills, 2010

-This award-winning Sydney pub may be tucked away in the quieter side of Surry Hills, but we implore you to go searching for it.
+Dove & Olive is another fine example of what it means to be a pub.
+In fact, it’s done the job so well it’s been on the receiving end of multiple awards.
+It may be tucked away in the quieter side of Surry Hills, but we implore you to go searching for it.
 Why?
-It has a consistently great range of beers on tap and some of the best Sydney pub grub around that can only be described as “comforting” – the Sunday roasts are a particular highlight.
-But if it’s boozing you’re after, head down on any weekday for the 4pm – 7pm $5 happy hour.
+It has a consistently great range of beers on tap and some of the best pub food in Sydney that can only be described as “comforting” – with the Sunday roasts being a particular highlight.

 The Bat & Ball